piotrrussw/flight-api/README.md

 # Flight Api
-App that allow user to search for flight, airport, destination and save it to favorites.
+App that allow user to search for flight, airport and save it to favorites.
 Developed for my University Internet Engineering class.

 ## Repository